swikly/swikly-php/README.md

 // Print result of the operation if ($result['status'] == 'ok') {
     echo "New payment created\n";
-    echo "Your client can pay you at that address: " . $result['acceptUrl'];
+    echo "Your client can pay you at this address: " . $result['acceptUrl'];
 } else {
-    echo "Failed create a payment";
+    echo "Failed to create a newPayment";
     echo "Error = " . $result['message'];
 }
 ```